Boothferry Park: Opening and continued construction

-The ground was opened in August 1946, 17 years after its initial proposal, but only had planning permission for one stand along the west side with an upper cost limit of £17,000.
+The ground was opened in August 1946, 17 years after its initial proposal, but only had planning permission for one stand along the west side with an upper cost limit of £17,000 (£1.3 million in 2024).
 The ground was still not fully completed and it became a race against time to make the stadium ready for its opening match against visiting Lincoln City.
 Twenty-thousand people gathered to watch the opening ceremony performed by the city's lord mayor.
 The teams were led onto the pitch by Sergeant JT "Tommy" Brooke riding a white horse.
 Sergeant Brooke was a detective and mounted officer in the Hull Police and was a veteran of the First World War and the Battle of the Somme where he was a machine gunner with the Royal Horse Guards.

-By 1948 the attendance record had swelled to 40,179 as the stadium hosted visitors Middlesbrough in the FA Cup.
-The terracing embankments were raised and by February 1949 a ground and club record which still stands was hit – 55,019 turned out to watch Hull City play Manchester United.
+In 1948, the attendance record had swelled to 40,179 as the stadium hosted visitors Middlesbrough in the FA Cup.
+The terracing embankments were raised and by February 1949 a ground and club record which still stands was hit as 55,019 spectators turned out to watch Hull City play Manchester United.
 The locally famous Boothferry Halt opened in 1951.
 The ground now had its own railway station, its first use being a fixture against Everton when six trains ran the football service between Paragon Station, Hull's central railway station and Boothferry Park.
 At the same time, work proceeded on the covering of the North Stand.

 The East Terrace was the next to be covered, albeit with a temporary structure.
-This temporary structure was never replaced, and stood throughout the years of the ground.
+Despite being temporary, it was never replaced, and stood throughout the years of the ground.
 The popular East Terrace became known as the Kempton Stand after Kempton Road on the other side of the railway station.
 With the three stands completed, the ground was now suited to a floodlight installation.
 Two gantries housing 96 lamps were built, one on the west and one opposite on the east following a licence being granted.
 Although this lighting system was the envy of many clubs, advancements in stadium lighting came rapidly, and the system soon needed replacement.
 A six pylon system replaced the old gantries in 1963.